Board of Directors

 Andre Boysen

-Andre is responsible for positioning SecureKey’s growth strategy, cultivating opportunities in new and existing markets, and promoting demand for the company’s solutions globally.
-He serves as SecureKey’s digital identity evangelist.
+Andre was responsible for positioning SecureKey’s growth strategy, cultivating opportunities in new and existing markets, and promoting demand for the company’s solutions globally.
+He served as SecureKey’s digital identity evangelist.
 Prior to joining SecureKey, Andre co-founded and served as chief technology officer of 724 Solutions Inc. Previously, he served as chief technology officer for Footprint Software and as chief executive officer for the company’s Asia Pacific business.
 In 1999, he was named one of Canada’s Top 40 Under 40 in recognition of his vision and accomplishments.
 From 1990 to 1994, he served as chief executive officer of Open Systems Limited.
-Andre has also served on the boards of 724 Solutions Inc., Dexit Inc., Footprint Software Pty.
+Andre also served on the boards of 724 Solutions Inc., Dexit Inc., Footprint Software Pty.
 Ltd., and 305 Management Services.

 -